 How does Turkish apple tea taste like?

-To make the apple authentically, you need to make sure that the apple taste is very strong and intense.
 There is also quite a bit of sugar to add sweetness and then lemon (or citric acid) to add zing and a bit of sourness.

 Apple